 The Cayman Islands currently have no form of income, corporate or capital gains tax and no estate duty, inheritance tax or gift tax.
-Stamp duty may be payable on documents which are executed in or brought to the Cayman Islands or put before a court in the Cayman Islands.
+Stamp duty may be payable on documents which are executed in, or brought to, the Cayman Islands or put before the Grand Court of the Cayman Islands (the Cayman Court).

 There is no formal legal requirement under Cayman Islands law that a sale agreement must be translated, certified, notarised or legalised in order to be valid or enforceable.